AnushreeRaut12/Photography-Web-Application/README.md

 # Photography Web Applicatoin

-It is a front-end for a simple portfolio website for a photographer.
-The site is developed using HTML/CSS and jquery plugins are used to provide extra features.
-There is only one webpage which is divided in 3 sections.
+It is a front-end for a portfolio website for a photographer.
+The site is developed using HTML CSS .There is one webpage which is divided in 3 sections.

 * Home Section -
 It is a indroductionary page about the photographer or photo studio.
 It contains various photos taken by the photographer.
 Every image gives a little detail about what type of photography the photo falls in.